Abhishek-jaison/weather-app-v2/README.md

 ## Getting Started

-clone the REPO from git hub
+clone the REPO from git hub\n
 run "flutter pub get" command on the terminal run the application on your andriod emulator you are all set to go...